BiltuDas1/KSentry/CONTRIBUTING.md

 To keep the project history clean and manageable, please follow these steps when contributing:

+### Fork the repository

+- Click on the Fork button to fork it in your account
+- Clone the repository using SSH in your computer

 ### Create a branch

 Always create a new branch for your work.
 Avoid committing directly to `main`.